-2019 - No reported hate crime incidents.
+- 2020 1 reported hate crime incidents.

+- One incident involving vandalism of college property based upon race

-2018 - No reported hate crime incidents.
+- 2019 No reported hate crime incidents.

-2017 - No reported hate crime incidents.
+- 2018 No reported hate crime incidents.

 Unfounded crimes

 A crime can be unfounded by a determination by sworn or commissioned law enforcement personnel that the report was false or baseless when made.
 Campus Safety Officers and the District Attorneys may not deem a crime unfounded.